jasongrimes/grimesit-mm/_pages/services.md

 it can be useful to encapsulate the legacy system into a "black box" with a convenient API, to abstract away the internal complexity of the legacy codebase.

-The legacy API can then be exposed using a variety of transports and architectures (HTTP, Websockets, REST, GraphQL, etc,), as newer technologies require.
+The legacy API can then be exposed using a variety of transports and architectures (HTTP, Websockets, REST, GraphQL, etc.), as newer technologies require.

 ## Contact